Davospike/segpSPA/The_Process/SystemImplementation.md

 We also had to adapt our communication channels in response to the pandemic.
 In addition to our weekly stand-ups, we were in constant communication through the instant messaging platform Discord, and video calls on Teams.

 ### GitHub Continuous Integration
-In order to implement continuous integration and deployment within our project, we decided to follow some of the [DevOps Best Practices](https://www.atlassian.com/devops/what-is-devops/devops-best-practices), whereby developers make small frequent changes to a central repository, and test them.
+To implement continuous integration and deployment within our project, we decided to follow some of the [DevOps Best Practices](https://www.atlassian.com/devops/what-is-devops/devops-best-practices), whereby developers make small frequent changes to a central repository, and test them.
 Imperative to aligning with these practices and our agile framework, is a source code version control system.
 We used GitHub as it meant any conflicts/errors could be managed, and our progress was being saved as we went; useful for if something broke along the way.

-Our reasons for using Git and GitHub, with reference to the Agile software development approach, are best outlined below.
+Our reasons for using Git and GitHub, concenring the Agile software development approach, are best outlined below.

 We needed developers in the team to tackle tasks individually (alongside some pair programming).
 This allows for specialisation across team members, so they can focus on specific features in efficient manour.
 Key to this was organising *who* builds *what*.
 Discussions of this sort took place in team meetings, and are generally outlined in the meeting logs (front end and back end).
 GitHub's utilisation of **branches** effectively allowed us to adopt this methodology in our approach.

 #### Branching

 Initially, due to inexperience using the GitHub version control system, our branch network was disorganised.
-We started out by commiting initial project documents to the same branch, master (by default).
+We started by commiting initial project documents to the same branch, master (by default).
 This resulted in many merge conflicts.
 It was clear we needed to outline how to design a better system for collaboration.
 We then decided to make individual branches, that corresponded to each team member.
 Thus, our branch structure looked like:

 ```
 master